How nonprofit organizations can benefit from business rewards credit cards

 - No annual fee.

-- 0 percent introductory rate on purchases for the first nine billing cycles with a variable APR of 13.24 percent to 23.24 percent.
+- 0 percent introductory rate on purchases for the first nine billing cycles (see terms).

 - 2 percent cash back at restaurants, plus 3 percent cash back on gas and office supplies up to $250,000 a year.

 - $200 statement credit when after spending a minimum of $500 during the first 60 days.

 For organizations that spend a lot of time in the field, the Chase Ink Business Preferred may be a good fit.

 “I like it because it includes cellphone protection of up to $600,” Kroeger said.
 “So, if you have several employees on the card and their phone is lost or damaged, you are covered.
 The card has a $95 annual fee, but that [cellphone] coverage alone justifies the fee.”

 - 3 points per dollar spent on the first $150,000 on travel and other business expenses, such as shipping, internet, cable, phone services and advertising purchases each account anniversary year.